Constantine the Great (27 Feb c. 272/273 – 22 May 337)

 “he saw with his own eyes in the heavens a trophy of the cross arising from the light of the sun, carrying the message, In Hoc Signo Vinces or “with this sign, you will conquer”

-In the battle the following morning, Constantine was decisively successful, and he was able to enter Rome on the next day.
+In the battle the following morning, Constantine was decisively victorious, and he was able to enter Rome on the next day.
 On entering Rome, Constantine embarked on a lengthy propaganda campaign to legitimise his rule and portray himself as a liberator over the tyrant Maxentius.

 Constantine’s Christianity is a matter of conjecture.
 He didn’t profess Christianity until he was over 40.
-As well as making tribute to Christianity; he continued to pay his respect to the old pagan traditions and sacrifices to Apollo and Hercules.
+As well as making a tribute to Christianity; he continued to pay his respect to the old pagan traditions and sacrifices to Apollo and Hercules.

 In 337, Constantine fell ill and tried to make it back to his capital Constantinople.
 As he was dying he asked to be baptised by the bishops in the River Jordan.

 In medieval times, Constantine was held up as a model ruler by the Catholic church and presented as a paragon of virtue.
 However, later historians have questioned the sincerity of his Christian faith.
 They have presented Constantine as a clever scheming politician who saw the political power of a unified religion, such as Christianity.

 Influence and achievements of Constantine